 According to the United States Fish and Wildlife Service, there are no wetland or migratory bird nesting areas located within the project site.
-The site in its entirety is undisturbed.
 In addition, there is no riparian habitat located on-site or in the surrounding areas.
 No offsite wetland or migratory bird nesting areas would be affected by the proposed development since all development will be confined to the project site.
 As a result, no impacts would occur.

-C. Would the project have a substantial adverse effect on state or federally protected wetlands (including, but not limited to, marsh, vernal pool, coastal, etc.) through direct removal, filling, hydrological interruption, or other means? • No Impact.
+C. Would the project have a substantial adverse effect on state or federally protected wetlands (including, but not limited to, marsh, vernal pool, coastal, etc.) through direct removal, filling, hydrological interruption, or other means? ● No Impact.

-No wetland areas or riparian habitats (e.g., wetlands, vernal pools, critical habitats for sensitive species, etc.) were found on National Wetlands Inventory.17 As a result, no impacts would occur.
+No wetland areas or riparian habitats (e.g., wetlands, vernal pools, critical habitats for sensitive species, etc.) were found on National Wetlands Inventory.
+As a result, no impacts would occur.